 Selling your property can feel like a daunting task, especially if you’re purchasing a new home at the same time.
 But it doesn’t need to be!
 By understanding the entire process before you start, you’ll have a better idea of what to expect along the way.

-Contact your mortgage lender to find out how much you still owe on the property.
+Contact your mortgage lender to find out how much you still owe on your property.
 Meet with your real estate agent to discuss the current local market and receive a free comparative market analysis to guide you in pricing your property competitively.
 Don’t forget to dress your house for success prior to putting it on the market!

 2. Listing the Property for Sale

 Sign a listing agreement with your real estate agent to officially put the property up for sale.
 Your agent or a professional photographer will take photos to accompany the listing.

 Your agent will promote the property with online advertising, an Open House, flyers, signage, and other methods to attract potential buyers.
 Prospective buyers will contact your agent to view the property.

 Your agent is required to present all offers to you.
 You may choose to accept, reject, or counter.
 Once you accept an offer, the buyer will schedule inspections.
 If any repairs are needed, your agent will negotiate on your behalf until an agreement is reached.

 Once both parties have agreed to terms, your attorney will prepare a Contract of Sale and send it to the buyer’s attorney.
 The buyer will sign and submit their earnest money deposit.
 Then you will meet with your attorney to sign the contract.
 Once both parties have signed, the property is considered “pending” or “under contract.”

 Next, the buyer’s lender will schedule the appraisal.
 The buyer’s attorney will order a title search to ensure that there are no liens or violations on the property.
 When the buyer’s lender is satisfied with the appraisal and all documents are in order, they will schedule a closing date.